Quansight-Labs/free-threaded-compatibility/docs/porting.md

 introducing the possibility of data races in native extensions and race conditions that are impossible when the GIL is enabled.

-We suggest focusing on safety over single-threaded performance.
+We suggest focusing on safety and multithreaded scaling over single-threaded performance.
 For example, if adding a lock to a global cache would harm multithreaded scaling, and turning off the cache implies a small performance hit, consider doing the simpler thing and disabling the cache in the free-threaded build.
 Single-threaded performance can always be improved later, once you've established free-threaded support and hopefully improved test coverage for multithreaded workflows.

 NumPy, for example, decided *not* to add explicit locking to the ndarray object and [does not support mutating shared